Gilded Alcohol Ink Pumpkins

 Finding The Right Pumpkin

 The first step of this tutorial is finding the right pumpkin.
 You want to choose a pumpkin that is made of non-porous materials.
 For example, glazed ceramic or glass pumpkins would work best.
-The pumpkin I used for this tutorial was purchased last year at JoAnn, and is no longer available.
+The pumpkin I used for this tutorial was purchased at JoAnn’s in 2021, and is no longer available.
 But you can find these type of pumpkins at any craft store.
 Some of my favorite places to look for pumpkins are Hobby Lobby and JoAnn.
-I even found some cute small pumpkins at Target in the dollar spot section this year.
+I even found some cute small pumpkins at Target in the dollar spot section.
+(Picture from 2022)

 Target dollar spot pumpkins